AdaCore/libadalang/README.md

 Libadalang
 ==========

-Libadalang is a project to build a high performance semantic engine for the Ada programming language.
-It is meant to provide a basis to write Ada tooling, including tools working on potentially changing and incorrect code, such as IDEs.
-Its goals encompass, but are not limited to:
+Libadalang is a library for parsing and semantic analysis of Ada code.
+It is meant as a building block for integration into other tools.
+(IDE, static analyzers, etc.)

-* Full support for parsing the Ada 2012 syntax, plus SPARK extensions.
+Libadalang provides mainly the following services to users:

-* Error tolerant parsing: the parser must be able to recover from simple errors and provide a "best-guess" tree.
+* Complete syntactic analysis with error recovery, producing a precise syntax tree when the source is correct, and a best effort tree when the source is incorrect.

-* Error tolerant semantic analysis: it must be possible to create a tool that works only on syntax, and completely ignores semantic issues.
+* Semantic queries on top of the syntactic tree, such as, but not limited to:
-* Full symbol resolution respecting Ada 2012 – and prior Ada versions –
+  * Resolution of references (what a reference corresponds to)
-  semantics.
+  * Resolution of types (what is the type of an expression)
-* Bindings to a variety of languages, including Ada, C, Python and Java, so that tools can be written from various ecosystems.
+  * General cross references queries (find all references to this entity)

-* Incremental processing of source files.
+Libadalang does not (at the moment) provide full legality checks for the Ada language.
+If you want such a functionality, you’ll need to use a full Ada compiler, such as GNAT.

 If you have problems building or using Libadalang, or want to suggest enhancements, please open [a GitHub